afa7789/PK_scrambled_eggs/README.md

 A fun and clever way to scramble strings using math and dates.

-❌ Not bulletproof encryption — just cool, creative ciphering.
+Not bulletproof encryption — just cool, creative ciphering.

-> Hide messages in plain sight with math, dates, and ✨ a little magic.
+> Hide messages in plain sight with math, dates, and a little magic.

 ## Cryptographically Speaking

 PK Scrambled Eggs is:

-- 🧠 An OTP-inspired Vigenère system using pseudorandom constant-derived keys.
+- An OTP-inspired Vigenère system using pseudorandom constant-derived keys.
-- 🔐 A custom cipher system that combines:
+- A custom cipher system that combines:
   - One-time-pad principles
   - Deterministic pseudorandom key generation (e.g. from π or e)
   - Date-based obfuscation
-- 🎨 Great for creative crypto, art, puzzles, and hiding messages in plain sight.
+- Great for creative crypto, art, puzzles, and hiding messages in plain sight.

-It’s not cryptographically secure — it’s **obfuscation with style**.
+It's not cryptographically secure — it's obfuscation with style.

-- 🔐 Obfuscated cipher scheme
+- Obfuscated cipher scheme
-- 🔢 Key-morphing encoding system
+- Key-morphing encoding system
-- 🔍 Temporal+Mathematical Keyed Cipher
+- Temporal+Mathematical Keyed Cipher
-- 🎨 Steganographic micro-crypto
+- Steganographic micro-crypto

 ## Usages

-- Hiding a message in jewelry or a notebook	✅ More than enough
+- Hiding a message in jewelry or a notebook	More than enough
-- Obfuscating IDs or non-sensitive values	✅ Great and clever
+- Obfuscating IDs or non-sensitive values	Great and clever
-- Storing passwords, crypto wallets, private info	❌ Better use actual encryption
+- Storing passwords, crypto wallets, private info	Better use actual encryption
-- Building a puzzle/code for fun or art	✅ Amazing idea 💡
+- Building a puzzle/code for fun or art	Amazing idea
-- Trying to impress a cryptographer	❌ Not crypto-safe, but cool! 😄
+- Trying to impress a cryptographer	Not crypto-safe, but cool!

 ## What is it for ?